apache/incubator-datalab/README.md

 ## Billing

-Billing is a module, which provides loading a billing report for environment to a database.
-It may be running as part of the Self-Service or a separate process.
+Billing is a module, which provides a loading of the billing report for the environment to the database.
+It can be running as part of the Self-Service or a separate process.

 ## Provisioning Service